uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 Finally, to actually run the mode (in parallel) each run needs to have a dedicated folder to run in.
 Each run folder should have in it parameter files with the modified parameter values.
-The `SensitivityDriver` object provides a funciton for creating and populating these directories:
+The `Sensitivity` object provides a funciton for creating and populating these directories:

     >>> sd.setup_multi()